mneck/land-grab/README.md

 ## What is this?

-Land Grab is a simple strategy game where two players take turns building settlements to get income to generate points.
+Land Grab is a 2-player strategy game.
+Players take turns building settlements to get income to generate points.
 When a player attains 100 points, they win the game.

-Both players can build farms and settlements on an island with certain features that are randomly generated at the start of the game.
+Both players can build farms and settlements on an island with features that are randomly generated at the start of the game.

 Player 1 places a farm at the start of their turn to begin the game.
 Players alternate by building one farm or settlement per turn.
 Player 1, an industrialist, generates income from building mining/logging settlements near mountains or forests.
 Player 2 specializes in tourism and generates income by building resort settlements on land near water or mountains.
 Both players need to build farms to feed their settlements; a player cannot have more settlements than farms.